On symplectic birational self-maps of projective hyperk\"{a}hler manifolds of K3$^{[n]}$-type: Involutions for arbitrary Picard ranks

 \subsubsection{Walls and moduli spaces}

-Fix a Mukai vector $v\in \widetilde{H}^*(S,\alpha,\matZ)$.
+Fix a Mukai vector $v\in \widetilde{H}(S,\alpha,\matZ)$.

-\begin{citedthm}[{\cite[Prop.\ 3.3]{BayerMacriSpaceStabCondLocalProjPlane}}] There exists a locally finite set of \textsl{walls} (real codimension one submanifolds with boundary) in $\Stab(S)$, depending on $v$, such that the sets of $\sigma$-stable and $\sigma$-semistable objects of class $v$ do not change when $v$ vary in a chamber (i.e.\ in a component of the complement of the walls). \end{citedthm}
+\begin{citedthm}[{\cite[Prop.\ 3.3]{BayerMacriSpaceStabCondLocalProjPlane}}] There exists a locally finite set of \textsl{walls} (real codimension one submanifolds with boundary) in $\Stab(S)$, depending on $v$, such that the sets of $\sigma$-stable and $\sigma$-semistable objects of class $v$ do not change when $\sigma$ varies in a chamber (i.e.\ in a component of the complement of the walls). \end{citedthm}

+A stability condition is called \textsl{generic} with respect to $v$ if it does not lie on a wall.
 When $v$ is primitive, then $\sigma$ lies on a wall if and only if there exists a strictly $\sigma$-semistable object of class $v$.
-A stability condition is called \textsl{generic} with respect to $v$ if it does not lie on a wall.

 In \cite{BMProjBirBridgelandModuli}, the authors prove that for a generic $\sigma\in\Stab^{\dagger}(S)$ there exists a coarse moduli space $M_\sigma(v)$ of $\sigma$-semistable objects with Mukai vector $v$.
 It is a normal projective irreducible variety with $\matQ$-factorial singularities.
 When $v$ is primitive, then $M_\sigma(v)=M_\sigma^{st}(v)$, i.e.\ it consists only of $\sigma$-stable objects and hence is a smooth projective HK manifold of K$3^{[n]}$-type.